RavDas/Petshop-App-Deployment/README.md

 #### 3C — Create a Job

-Label it as "petshop", click on Pipeline and OK.
+Label it as "petstore", click on Pipeline and OK.

 ![image](https://github.com/user-attachments/assets/fc55a5fb-9268-4c0b-b5a1-a094273dc243)